kjarjoura/INDE577/Supervised Learning/K Nearest Neighbors/README.md

 - Not suitable for imbalanced datasets or noisy data.

 ## Implementation with Sci-Kit Learn
 The implementation in this repository uses the `KNeighborsClassifier` class from scikit-learn to classify data points based on their nearest neighbors.
-It visualizes the decision boundaries and provides insights into the performance of the classifier for different values of k.
+It visualizes the decision boundaries and provides insights into the performance of the classifier for different values of $k$.